error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/README_OLD_BACKUP.md

 1. Check the analysis results in the JSON files
 2. Run the validation commands above
 3. Review the failure analysis for object-specific issues
-4. Consult the original segmented spacetime papers for theoretical background
+4. Consult the original Segmented Spacetime papers for theoretical background

 ## Changelog